-Through a small epilogue involving sewer-workers, Smith kindly introduces us to the territory: the London underground ... a dank tunnel-world of labyrinthine train tubes, the human homeless, and sewer cesspools.
+Through a small epilogue involving sewer-workers, Smith kindly introduces the territory: the London underground ... a dank tunnel-world of labyrinthine train tubes, the human homeless, and sewer cesspools.
 In short, the perfect stage for calamity.
 Soon after, we attend a party with young German Kate (Franka Potente – Run Lola Run), who has it on good authority that George Clooney is at a popular club nearby.
 Though planning to attend with a friend, Kate abandons the party solo ... and subsequently falls asleep en route on a London train platform.
-Waking up alone – and now imprisoned – Kate is slowly introduced to the denizens of the tube-world ... and must stay alive until morning.
+Waking up alone – and now imprisoned – Kate is slowly initiated to the denizens of the tube-world and must stay alive until morning.

-From first impressions of the poster, one might get the idea this is similar in vein to The Midnight Meat Train ... but this is a different, somewhat domestic animal compared to that romp.
+From first impressions of the poster, one might get the notion this is similar in vein to The Midnight Meat Train ... but this is a different, somewhat domestic animal compared to that romp.
 The antagonist, when it presents itself, is not quite the monster you expect – and for key moments during the build-up you’ll be trying to decide whether this is slasher territory or if Kate is running the gauntlet of the fantastique.
-After the human threats are dispatched, a killer steps into the limelight, a species of human troglophile cannibalistic in nature.
-Temporarily captured, Kate is put ‘on ice’ until her deformed attacker decides to return ... and it’s here she teams up with another victim and we are granted small insights into a genuinely creepy hermit who has a history all of his own.
+After the human threats are dispatched, a killer finally steps into the limelight, a species of human troglophile cannibalistic in nature.
+Temporarily captured, Kate is put ‘on ice’ until her deformed attacker decides to return ... and it’s here she teams up with another victim to be granted small insights into a genuinely creepy hermit who has a history all of his own.